Skip to content

 Our content is reader-supported.
 We may earn a commission if you make a purchase through one of our links.

-An anonymous LLC, or limited liability company, allows individuals to conduct business activities without revealing their personal identities.
-This type of business structure is particularly advantageous for those who wish to maintain their privacy, such as real estate investors or entrepreneurs involved in high-risk ventures.
+An anonymous Limited Liability Company (LLC) allows individuals to conduct business without revealing their personal identities.
+This setup is especially useful for those who value privacy, like real estate investors or entrepreneurs involved in high-risk industries.

 Form an Anonymous LLC in Connecticut with Northwest Registered Agent